sopra-fs23-group-26/server/README.md

 - create chat room for the platform
 - introduce more game based on our game platform
+- change the external API for generate the word set in the game undercover

 ## Authors & Acknowledement
 >Jiewen Luo, Ruirui Wang, Heqing Ren & Jiajian Zhu